 The scope of this policy will also include third parties that will gain access to the app or integrate with any of the services on our system.

-4Reference
+Reference

 Procedure / Policy:

-The procedure to gain the right to access any of these would be request access from the approver.
+The procedure to gain the right to access any of these would be to request access from the approver.
 The access is defined beforehand and includes - view only, to edit to partially edit.
 The approver can use his/her discretion to grant the right to access or consult the right authority and then approve/reject/modify the request.

 The following list includes (but is not limited to) the roles that are ones that are frequently request for access for folders, systems, functionalities and databases.
-The roles and the approver marks the relationship between the user that requests access and the one that provides it.
+The roles and the approver mark the relationship between the user that requests access and the one that provides it.
 Wherever there are two approvers, the former approver will give consent and only then the latter approver will provide the access